Building an in-house transformation team

-More and more organisations are establishing in-house centres of excellence for business transformation.
-Their aim is to build a team of experts who can lead important transformation projects, maintaining momentum throughout, and also to improve the transformational skills of business unit managers.
+Increasingly organisations are establishing in-house centres of excellence for business transformation.
+Their aim is to build a team of experts who can lead important transformation projects, maintaining momentum throughout, and to improve the transformational skills of business unit managers.

 In reality, transformation teams rarely achieve anything like this.
-Instead, they become dumping grounds for managers and projects that are seen as peripheral to the enterprise.
-In good times, their best members move to other posts and are not replaced.
-In bad times – arguably the times when transformation is most important – they become an easy target for cuts.
+Instead, they become dumping grounds for managers and projects that are peripheral to the enterprise.
+In good times, their best members move to other posts and aren’t replaced.
+In bad times – the times when transformation is most important – they become an easy target for cuts.
 Often, the team is disbanded, or else dies a lingering death.

 Beating the odds is tough.
 To stand a chance, your transformation team needs to be able to give the right answers to four key questions.

 Does the team have long-term sponsorship from the top?

 Most teams start off with a fanfare, but the top team often loses interest quickly, and then the team can quickly slip back into a routine audit role.
 Genuine, sustained interest from a senior sponsor – ideally the COO or CEO – is vital to create a great transformation team and keep it thriving.
 This sponsor should continually push the team to challenge accepted wisdom and act as a catalyst for change.

 Can the team deliver benefits quickly, yet keep the big picture in mind?